harshsaini659/caching_proxy_server/README.md

 - Best suited for small-scale apps or low-traffic use-cases However, since it's stored in memory, the data is lost when the server restarts.
 ---
+## Note: Only GET Requests Are Cached
+In this proxy server project, only GET requests are cached, and here's why:
+GET requests are used only to fetch data from the server.
+They do not modify or update any data.
+Since the same GET request usually returns the same response, it makes sense to store it in memory (cache) and reuse it when the same request comes again.
+This approach helps to reduce server load and improves response time for repeated requests.
+## Why Not Cache POST, PUT, or DELETE Requests?
+POST is used to send new data to the server.
+The response might change with every request.
+PUT or PATCH is used to update existing data.
+If we cache it, we might serve outdated data.
+DELETE removes data from the server.
+If we return cached data after deletion, it can cause inconsistency.
+So to keep things safe and accurate, I are only caching GET requests in this project.

+---
 ## Features (Current)

 -  Proxy server using Express